-Selected Topics in Women's Studies 0.5 unit WOMS 3302
+Selected Topics in Women's Studies

-Selected Topics in Women's Studies 0.5 unit
+Selected Topics in Women's Studies

 Prerequisites: WOMS 1110 and 0.5 unit in another women's studies or departmental women-emphasis course at the 2000 level or above

 A combined lecture-seminar course on a selected topic in women's studies.
 Course content will vary from year to year, depending on the faculty member who is teaching the course.